Bobliuuu/Distributed-Cryptography/README.md

 ### https://distributedcryptography.tk/

-Note: All ASCII values are padded at the start with 1 to keep precision of plaintext.
+Note: All ASCII values are padded at the start with 1 to keep the precision of the ASCII plaintext message.

 ## Inspiration